 Another option is to spend two nights at the glaciers and two or three nights near Haast for immersion in flora, fauna, and history.

 If you’re tight on time and a confident driver, then you could go all the way from Christchurch to the glaciers in one long day (about six hours driving, or four hours by train and two and a half hours driving).
 Spend two nights at the glaciers, and then do another six hours from the glaciers to Queenstown, or five hours to Wanaka.
 You won’t have time to go north of Greymouth to Punakaiki and Westport, so you’ll be missing the most scenic part of the coast, but you’ll have more time for other parts of your trip.

 For those wanting a leisurely drive that really allows the traveler to feel the destination, spend two or three nights near Westport, two nights at the glaciers, and then two or three nights near Haast.
 You may also enjoy a night or two at one of the comfortable lodges in tiny towns en route.

 Do you want to know more about what there is to see and do on the West Coast of New Zealand?
-Go WalkAbout Travel are your go-to experts.
+Go WalkAbout Travel is your go-to expert.
 Contact us and start planning today.